gcrodriguez/3D-Perception-Project/writeup_template.md

 ![image-9](https://github.com/gcrodriguez/3D-Perception-Project/blob/master/results_com_histogram_10capturas_hsv_sigmoid.png)

-With the mentioned parameters and linear classifier the objects could be correctly segmented, clustered and identiied as can be observed in the images below.
+With the mentioned parameters and linear classifier, the objects could be correctly segmented, clustered and identified as can be observed in the images below.

 Object Segmentation